lino-framework/weleup/README.rst

 `Lino Welfare <http://welfare.lino-framework.org>`__
 application developed and maintained for the PCSW of Eupen in Belgium.

-- The central project homepage is published http://weleup.lino-framework.org
+- The central project homepage is http://weleup.lino-framework.org

 - For *introductions* and *commercial information* see `www.saffre-rumma.net